 “So it is,” another guardsman said.
 “That explains it.”

 “Only part,” Venor said.
 “His Majesty graced me to test a sapphire-steel talon-sabre once.
-Got through the breastplate just enough it might’ve drawn blood.
+Passed the breastplate just enough it might’ve drawn blood.
 But to pierce clean and drive the haft through besides?”
 He shook his head.
-“Ton women aren’t human.”
+“Ton women can’t be human.”

 “Still, what kind of man kills a woman?” another asked.
 Divari lifted the knight’s visor.
-She knew what she’d see: a middle-aged Teman woman with sun-worn skin and a single ice-blue eye.
+Beneath it: a middle-aged Teman woman with sun-worn skin and a single ice-blue eye.
 The other, and the black brow above, were ruined by a deep, old scar.

-Divari shook her head and lead her party uphill over the corpse-ranks and to the banner.
-The Ton here wore ornate white armor inlaid with black-trimmed scarlet steel, blossoms stippled by engravers’ chisels to have fine texture and striations.
+Divari shook her head.
+She lead them up the earthworks, over the final corpse-ranks, and to the banner.
+The Sairos here wore ornate white armor inlaid with black-trimmed scarlet steel, blossoms stippled by engravers’ chisels to have fine texture and striations.
 Gold and silver adorned their weapons and their sword-scabbards, rubies fastened their helmets.
 Every blade was sapphire-steel, and Teman corpses surrounded the thin ring.

 “The Matriarch’s Scarlet Guard,” Divari said.
 “Father said they were among the best heavy infantry on Canno.”

-A straight line of corpses stood out.
-Divari guessed that these few Ton died early.
+A straight line of corpses caught her eye amidst the coursing smog.
 A broad hole dripping blood and laced with viscera marked each body in the line, the first through a skull’s open ruin framed by helm-fragments, sinking a few inches lower on each.
-The ballista bolt responsible drove in at that grand Sairo banner’s foot, surrounded by a great splatter of blood and gore-pulp.
+The ballista bolt responsible drove at that grand Sairo banner’s foot, surrounded by a great splatter of blood and gore-pulp.
 Inside the splatter bloomed a Ton warrior’s outline, itself filled with a dense red splash.
 Chills ran through Divari.
 Like nothing else on the battlefield, the bloody bolt looked frozen in time.
 It might’ve impacted just seconds ago.

 “There it is,” Venor said.
 “The bolt spikes Sairo early, and there’s none other to take command.
-Of course her Guard protect her corpse rather than seek vengeance, leastwise ’til it’s too late.”
+Her Guard protect her corpse rather than seek vengeance, leastwise ’til it’s too late.
+Mayhap they carried her off.”

 A gold pocket watch, outside faces set with rubies carved into a single blossom per side, hung by a long black chain from a splinter in the bolt.
-The shaft stood taller than Divari herself, and thick as her thigh at the base.
+The shaft stood taller than Divari herself, and thick as her thigh at its base.
 She pulled the pocket watch loose and eyed its cracked face.
-2:72 in the afternoon.
-The exact instant of Mei-la’s death.
+It read 2:72 in the afternoon: the exact instant of Mei-la’s death.
 Divari’s fear was not helped by thinking of a Queen—for surely a Matriarch of the Ton was a Queen by any measure—cut down on the field like a common peasant.

-Divari felt her right hand sting and saw blood trickle from her palm.
+Divari’s right hand stung; she saw blood trickle from her palm.
 When did that happen?
-She shrugged the thought away.
-There were too many sharp things about; she must’ve snagged her hand on battle-refuse while distracted.
+She shrugged this thought away.
+There were too many sharp things about; she must have snagged her hand on battle-refuse while distracted.
+Blood’s cloying taste, with a moldy, mildewed note, rose suddenly on her tongue.
+She pulled her waterskin from her belt and gulped greedily until it passed.

 “That’s the Sairo encampment, right?”
 Venor asked, peering at tent-tops just visible above the hill’s opposite crest.
 “Bet Jasczynk’s made a grand display of the Sairo woman.”
 Divari swallowed hard and nodded.
 She stepped past the banner, looked out over the Sairo encampment, and her mouth dropped open.